charisma-ai/charisma-sdk-unity/README.md

 Download the contents of this repo, extract it to a folder of your choice and then import the folder to your Unity Project.

-If there are errors concerning Newtonsoft's Json Serializer, import the latest Newtonsoft.Json package from NuGet into your project.
+If you are getting errors from the Newtonsoft Json Serializer, import the latest Newtonsoft.Json package from NuGet into your project.

 ## Important Settings

-The following sections describe some the most important properties you will encounter using the SDK.
+The following sections describe usage of the SDK.

 #### Story Id